Apartments and Multi-Unit Buildings

 - Ask for feedback to find out how the program is going.

-- Understand what you are paying for (there are no taxes on recycling) and be a smart consumer.
+- Understand what you are paying for and be a smart consumer.
 Hauling prices are very competitive.
+Remember, there are no taxes on recycling.

 - Request that tenants flatten cardboard before placing it in or next to recycling bins.

 - Educate tenants on where to take electronics and other household hazardous waste, such as motor oil, household cleaners, florescent light bulbs, and batteries.

 If you need new recycling bins, you may be responsible for the purchase cost.
 BizRecycling offers grants to help offset some of these costs; your Recycling Expert can help you apply.